Ask questions like a child – the 5 Whys technique

 5).
 Why are the waiters not able to see if people want to place an order?

-Since the rise of smartphones people are more interested in their online (social) life than with the menu.
-Distracted by their mobile phones customers have often not looked upon the menu before they are visited by a waiter.
+Since the rise of smartphones, people are more interested in their online (social) life than in the menu.
+Distracted by their mobile phones, customers have often not looked at the menu before they are visited by a waiter.
 The consequences are that a waiter often has to visit one table several times before he can take the order.
-As a result, he needs more time then he used to, to visit all the tables.
+As a result, he needs more time than he used to, to visit all the tables.
 In the end, this is why it takes longer for customers to be served.

 The 5 Whys technique is a useful basic tool to explore your problem.
-In exceptional cases you need to ask more than 5 why questions to get to the root of the problem.
+In exceptional cases, you’ll need to ask more than 5 why questions to get to the root of the problem.
 But most of the time 5 questions will suffice.

 Was this article helpful?